paulgalow/paulgalow.com/src/pages/securing-aws-credentials-macos-lastpass/index.md

 ## Wrapping up

-One caveat to this approach: If you are running the AWS CLI outside of a Terminal, e.g. in a task runner within your editor, you might get an error if the timeout window has passed.
+One caveat to this approach: If you are running AWS CLI outside of a Terminal, e.g. in a task runner within your editor, you might get an error if the timeout window has passed.
 In this case it should be sufficient to run any AWS CLI command in an interactive Shell, enter your password and than use your task runner as long as the current timeout window has not been closed.

 I have [published a slightly tweaked script](https://gist.github.com/paulgalow/109bdc118ec6d884b0f7d5d152920fd5) including some error handling.
 Based on this approach it should be easy to adapt this process to a different password manager such as the built-in macOS keychain (using the `security` command).